Tolkien1987/Tolkien1987/README.md

 :octocat: Hey, I am Fábio!

 <p> <samp> Tech geek here.
-I am an iOS developer student at EBAC, iOS developer fellow at DevPass, Cybersecurity Degree in course, and I have a background in IT Support/Computer Networks </p>
+I am an iOS developer student at EBAC, iOS developer fellow at DevPass, Cybersecurity Degree in course, and I have a background in IT Support/Computer Networks.
+My main focus is work with iOS development! </p>

-- 💻 iOS Developer
+- 💻 iOS Developer Student
 - 📱 Exploring Mobile Development focused in Swift for iOS.
-I also have an interest in UX.
+-  :nerd_face: Curious about UX and Python in the weekends
 - :man_student: CyberSecurity graduation student at SENAC
 - 🙋🏻 I am also a photographer and guitarplayer
 - :earth_africa: Feel free to hit me!